Princesshay City Bee Project

-Now entering its 4th year, Princesshay’s city bee project continues to grow, with the project now housing 5 hives with approximately 100,000 bees.
-Honey that is harvested from Princesshay’s city bee project is sold in Chandos Deli, located in Roman Walk with all proceeds donated to Princesshay’s Charity of the Year, Exeter Royal Academy for Deaf Education.
+Now entering its 5th year, Princesshay’s city bee project continues to grow, with the project now housing 5 hives with approximately 300,000 bees.
+Honey that is harvested from Princesshay’s city bee project is sold in Chandos Deli, located in Roman Walk with all proceeds donated to Princesshay’s Charity of the Year, FORCE Cancer charity.

 The initial City Bee’s concept was investigated by Andy Littlejohns, Princesshay’s operations manager after watching a television programme on the decline of the honey bee and the impact on the environment.

 Andy said, “It has been brilliant to see the project come to life over the past 5 years and we have loved the opportunity to introduce schools and the public to our wonderful hidden bee garden on the roof.
 It is an exciting environmental initiative, one which is very close to my heart and it is fantastic to see it go from strength to strength.”

 Princesshay also launched a new observation hive during the summer, offering visitors and school groups the opportunity to see the activity inside the hive through glass panels.
 Princesshay regularly encourage visitors to visit the project and get an insight into the busy world of bees.
 To date, the city bee project has been visited by over 1500 school children, students and members of the public.

 If you would like to volunteer to be a Princesshay beekeeper please contact our centre management team on 01392 459838.